kyma-project/kyma/components/assetstore-controller-manager/README.md

 ## Configuration

-This document describes configuration details of the application.
+This section describes configuration details of the application.

 ### Environmental Variables